 Each year, the Committee schedules training sessions as part of its meetings.
-In 2023, the Committee received an economic update.
+In 2024, the Committee received presentations on Investment Plans (Private Equity, Infrastructure, Private Debt) and a presentation on IFRS 17 accounting changes.

-The Committee believes that it fulfilled its mandate for the year ended December 31, 2023.
+The Committee believes that it fulfilled its mandate for the year ended December 31, 2024.

-Presented on behalf of the Committee Emma K. Griffin, Chair
+Presented on behalf of the Committee.
+Emma K. Griffin, Chair